rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 The simplest way to construct the band is to observe that if we do more than `max_edits` inserts or deletions, then we will obviously exceed `max_edits`.
 Therefore, we only need to compute `matrix(i, j)` where the column `j` satisfies `i - max_edits <= j <= i + max_edits`.
-So the band has a width of `2*max_edits + 1`, and you end up computing a total of `(2*max_edits + 1)*m` cells, where here we assume WLOG that `m>=n`.
+So the band has a width of `2*max_edits + 1`, and you end up computing a total of `(2*max_edits + 1)*n` cells, where here we assume WLOG that `m>=n`.
 (The `+1` is for the cell exactly on the diagonal itself.)
 This is the most common banded variant I have seen in the wild.

 We can do better by noticing that `(m-n)` insertions are required in order to make the strings the same length.
 The quantity `max_edits - (m-n)` represents the remaining cost budget after accounting for the `(m-n)` insertions we know are required.
 It is possible for there to be additional insertions beyond the required `(m-n)` insertions, but for every additional insertion beyond the `(m-n)`, there will have to be a corresponding deletion for the strings to end up the same length.
 Therefore, for every additional insertion, the total cost will be 2, one for the insertion and one for the corresponding deletion.
-There can be at most `(max_edits -(m-n))/2`, because `2*(max_edits - (m-n))/2 = max_edits - (m-n)`, our remaining cost budget.
+There can be at most `(max_edits -(m-n))/2` such insertions, because `2*(max_edits - (m-n))/2 = max_edits - (m-n)`, our remaining cost budget which we are not allowed to exceed.
 The upshot is that now our band can only go a distance `max_edits - (max_edits -(m-n))/2 = (max_edits + m-n) / 2 ` away from the diagonal.
 Therefore, the band has total width `2*(max_edits + m-n) / 2 + 1 = max_edits + m-n + 1`.
 Since we already assume that `m - n < max_edits` (because otherwise we would have bailed early), this band width is _strictly better_ than the one in the previous paragraph.

 I rarely see this optimization employed in implementations with constant band width even though it is mentioned in the literature.
 My guess is it's because academics are terrible communicators and so it can be difficult for non academics to understand why the formula works.

 ##### Dynamic Width Band

 There are a few different ways to narrow the band dynamically.
 A simple way is to just subtract the minimum edit distance within a row from your total cost budget.
 On my own machine, this counterintuitively performs _worse_ than having a constant band width.
-The most likely reason is that the benefits of computing fewer cells are outweighed by the increase in branch mispredictions.
+The most likely reason is that the benefits of computing fewer cells are outweighed by the increase in [branch mispredictions](https://en.wikipedia.org/wiki/Predication_(computer_architecture)).
 The lesson here is that dynamically adjusting the band width has to give a big enough advantage that it pays for itself.
 Of course, you should benchmark and measure _on your own machine_.

 There are a few other heuristic methods of narrowing the band, but let's skip to the optimal band width.
 First we will establish some terminology, and then we will derive the stop condition.